-If you want to submit art for Cipher, email Dara Bellinson at email@example.com.
+If you want to submit art for Cipher, join our artists email list or contact Dara at firstname.lastname@example.org.
 You will get a list of articles currently in progress, from which you can chose one that sounds most interesting to make art for.
 You can also submit freestanding art for the cover, especially if it relates to the upcoming theme.

 Contacts for submissions and questions:

 Megan Bott, editor in chief email@example.com

 Step One: Contact Kat or Megan to let us know that you’re interested in writing.

 They’ll put you in contact with an editor and you’ll set up an initial meeting.
 This is before the First Monday deadline.
 You’ll discuss your ideas and brainstorm ways to go about writing your article.
 This meeting is optional.
 That is, you can still submit without meeting with an editor—but meeting with an editor first will help you work through your ideas and think about how to shape them into a Cipher article.

 Step Two: Submit a preliminary draft and Cipher submission sheet by first Monday.

 The draft doesn’t have to be complete or polished—it can be an excerpt of what you plan to write.
 We are looking for a minimum of 300 words of prose (i.e., not just an outline but actual writing).
 If you have a longer draft ready or other written material you want to include with your prose submission (such as an outline of the rest of your piece), you are welcome to do so!
 You can also submit something you have written for a previous class but want to modify.

 Step Three: Edit your piece!

 If your piece is chosen for publication in the upcoming Issue, you’ll be paired with an editor who will help you edit and polish your preliminary draft over the course of the block before publication.
 Final drafts are due before the previous block ends.